chenyuan99/COMP631-Notes/README.md

-# COMP631 Introduction to Infirmation Retrieval
+# COMP631 Introduction to Information Retrieval